awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 Creates a new scalar user\-defined function \(UDF\) using either a SQL SELECT clause or a Python program\.

+## Required privileges<a name="r_CREATE_FUNCTION-privileges"></a>

+Following are required privileges for CREATE FUNCTION:
++ For CREATE FUNCTION:
+  + Superuser can use both trusted and untrusted languages to create functions\.
+  + Users with the CREATE \[ OR REPLACE \] FUNCTION privilege can create functions with trusted languages\.
++ For REPLACE FUNCTION:
+  + Superuser
+  + Users with the CREATE \[ OR REPLACE \] FUNCTION privilege
+  + Function owner

 ## Syntax<a name="r_CREATE_FUNCTION-synopsis"></a>

 ```